'Lots Of Destruction, But This Is The Future': Photos Inside The Homes Of Beirut

 Riad al-Assaad

-"Villa Sehnaoui was built around 1920, and was bought by Mitri Sehnaoui in 1930.
+"Villa Sehnaoui was built around 1920 and was bought by Mitri Sehnaoui in 1930.
 There is so much history, love and memories behind each room for many generations.
 We could only recover a few valuable things, all the jars from the Phoenician era were left untouched.
 What you see here is lots of destruction, but this is the future.
 I see that we have a mission — a mission to preserve our past for the future generations to see how we survived.
-This is a house of spirits, it has seen a hundred years of history.
+This is a house of spirits, it has seen 100 years of history.
 What we are trying to do is reconstruct this house.
 It's a momentous job, but so is rebuilding a country.
 So we are reaching out to the younger generation and, with their help and technical abilities, we can rebuild.
 It's not enough to just rebuild but also to believe and to fight for justice."

 Karen Madi

 "I've had a recurrent nightmare ever since I was a kid: A tsunami takes over and all I can do is look for my sister to rescue her.
 I worried about her because I never thought I'd have to go through such a nightmare all alone.
 And that I did, on Aug.
 4. I was the last one to stay at the art gallery.
 A minute before the explosion, I needed to use the bathroom.
 The shaking blue painted walls echoed the tsunami waves from my nightmares.
 'No, not like this,' I said to myself, as I threw myself on the floor and tried to protect my head under the toilet.
 I can't even remember the sound of the blast, similar to the silence you feel when you're under a crashing wave.
 When I got out of that bathroom, I realized that the world I built in this country came crashing down.
-I walked all the way home, my sandals crushing over the shimmering glass shards that led to whatever was left of my 70 square meter apartment in Pasteur.
+I walked all the way home, my sandals crushing over the shimmering glass shards that led to whatever was left of my 70-square-meter apartment in Pasteur.
 The coldness hits you when you silence the screams and cries for help filling the smokey air of the broken city.
 The moment I saw my building in ruins, I felt a heartbreak like no other.
 I knew my apartment was completely gone when I saw pictures from my family album and little drawings my boyfriend drew of me on A5 yellow paper scattered on every floor.
 I live on the third floor.
 My home is gone and my heart is crushed and all I can see are my favorite memories drowning in glass.
 In that moment, I realized that my recurrent nightmare, looking for my sister, was a metaphor.
-As I saw our 5 and 4-year-old selves resting on the echoes of glimmering ocean hues, I realized that maybe my nightmares were telling me I should never have to be alone, and to join the rest of my family who are safe and sound because they've fled this catastrophe long before it happened."
+As I saw our 5- and 4-year-old selves resting on the echoes of glimmering ocean hues, I realized that maybe my nightmares were telling me I should never have to be alone, and to join the rest of my family who are safe and sound because they've fled this catastrophe long before it happened."

 Habeb al-Hamad Azab